 Freezing temperatures often make metal more brittle.
 What this means, unfortunately, is that your keys are more likely to break during the winter—especially if you’re trying to force a frozen lock.
 So, first things first, if your key doesn’t want to turn easily in the lock, don’t force it.
 This is the case all the time, but especially during the winter when keys are more prone to breakage.
 Of course, if your key does break, it’s not the end of the world.
 If it broke from being dropped or some other reason, a locksmith can make a new key from the pieces pretty easily.
 If your key breaks off in the lock, it’s still not as big of a problem as it might seem.
 A locksmith can extract the broken key piece and make a replacement key once they have the key pulled out.
 Just don’t try to remove the key pieces yourself or you could end up damaging your lock to get the key out.

 Be sure to stay tuned for part two of this blog series, when we’ll look at even more potential problems to be on the lookout for this winter and how to prevent or deal with them.
-If you’re having lock or key struggles in the Levittown area, or anywhere in the wider Philadelphia metro area, contact the professionals so you don’t end up with damaged locks.
+If you’re having lock or key struggles in the Philadelphia area, contact the professionals so you don’t end up with damaged locks.
 Call Top Notch Locksmith today for quick, local locksmith help!